4b11b4/notes/startupschool/syllabus.md

 - Utilize the deals!

 # Group Office Hours
+- Every company discusses:
+-- Introduce self with company 1-liner to remind everyone what you do -- Goals for last week, what goals were met and why or why not -- Biggest obstacle or problem that they group can help with -- Each company gets 5-10 minutes depending on how many people show up for office hours

 - Main goal: discuss topics with your group
 -- Ask questions relevant to company, engage in other's discussions
 - All topics discussed are "off-the-record".
 Do not share information about anyone else's company.